-Hello Pedro, a lot has been changing for you, and we would be happy to know more about your new environment, the development of your work, and what you are up to these days in general.
+Hello Dr. Lopes, a lot has been changing for you, and we would be happy to know more about your new environment, the development of your work, and what you are up to these days in general.

 Can you give us an update about what happened during the last months?

 I would be happy to.
 Which aspect of my work is most interesting for you?

 How do you like your work at the University of Chicago?
 Could you proceed with your IMS Research and work with your student group to evolve your research?